tidev/karma-titanium-launcher/README.md

 ## Usage

-This launcher is for testing Titanium apps and libraries.
+This launcher is for testing Titanium apps and native modules as well as plain JS libraries intended to run inside the Titanium runtime.
 It is typically used in CI to run tests on different platforms.
 However, it also supports an expirmental rapid TDD setup which allows you to run tests as you write your code.

-> ⚠️ Currently, only testing CommonJS modules is supported.
-Support for testing Titanium apps and native modules will follow shortly.

-> ⚠️ Due to issues in our iOS runtime, unit testing with Karma is currently not possible.
-But don't worry, we alredy adressed those issues and you can enable your iOS custom launchers once 7.5.0 is out!

 ### Configuring this launcher